M.S. in Athletic Training

 The Master of Science in Athletic Training (MSAT) prepares future allied health care professionals wishing to pursue a career in athletic training as a certified athletic trainer (ATC).
 The program aims to provide students a diverse academic and clinical experience and one that nurtures a strong educational foundation for continued professional growth.
 A strong connection to Ole Miss Athletics, area high schools, professional sports teams, clinics, hospitals, physician’s offices, and industry help to provide students the opportunity to learn from premier leaders in the field of athletic training.
 Overall, this program is intended to provide improved access to health care and additional health care providers in communities that are lacking, and through a collaborative effort and comprehensive approach the MSAT program will ultimately improve the overall climate of the state of Mississippi and beyond.
 For the complete mission, vision, and core values, please refer to MSAT.

 The MSAT is a two-year intensive lockstep cohort program that follows a specific course sequence.
 Students must be enrolled full time.
 Students will be admitted on a rolling basis until the cohort is complete.
 Students admitted into the program will begin studies during the full summer session, which typically starts the last week of May or first week of June.
 A holistic approach will be utilized in the evaluation of applications to the MSAT program.
-Applications will be weighted with some requirements being weighted more than others.

 A typical student profile for admissions will include: